pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 Navigate to :navpath:Your Event → :fa3-wrench: Settings → GetYourGuide: and open the :btn:Analyzer: tab.
 This page tells you whether your shop and the products in the shop are set up properly for the integration with GetYourGuide.
-You should only see green :fa3-check-circle: and no red :fa3-times-circle: on this page.
+If you have a working setup, then you will only see green :fa3-check-circle: and no red :fa3-times-circle: on this page.

 Once your shop is live and the integration with GetYourGuide is working, the analyzer tab displays the availability information that pretix has communicated to GetYourGuide for each product.
 From this point on, GetYourGuide will automatically import products along with their availability status and offer them for sale.